visualsignal/demo/README.md

 from the Home component and makes a request to the Authentication Service to generate a token which the front end will use to connect via the SDK.

-> :warning: When you deploy the backend using `amplify publish` you will need to manually add VS_BASE_URL and VS_API_KEY
+> :warning: When you deploy the backend using `amplify push` you will need to manually add VS_BASE_URL and VS_API_KEY
 > [environment variables in the AWS console](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html)

 ## Project setup